openstack-archive/clouddocs-maven-plugin/README.rst

 -  Automatically build pdf when building webhelp and copy pdf to webhelp directory unless <makePdf>false</makePdf> is set in your pom.xml.

+   -  Generate pdf file names in the format basename-20121110.pdf where basename is the base pdf name and 20121110 is the taken from /*/info/pubdate in the document.
+If the pdf is generated with a security value other than external, then put the security value in the pdf file name.
+For example, basename-internal-20121110.pdf.

 -  Provide better error messages if incorrect DocBook version is used (i.e. if DocBook 4.x is used instead of 5.x).
 -  Updated Rackspace logo.